 Join Meeple Mountain as we welcome Jason Kotarski, the owner and founder of Green Couch Games, to the interview table.
-Green Couch Games publishers some of the most awesome filler games you’ve ever played including Fidelitas, Best Treehouse Ever, Wok on Fire, the recently funded Rocky Road a là Mode, and the current Kickstarter game Outlawed!
+Green Couch Games publishes some of the most awesome light games you’ve ever played including Fidelitas, Best Treehouse Ever, Wok on Fire, the recently funded Rocky Road a là Mode, and the current Kickstarter game Outlawed!
 Welcome Jason!

 What games are you playing these days?

 I recently moved so it’s been tough to get back into a regular gaming rhythm that doesn’t just involve prototypes with getting the house ready and kids back to school.
 But I’ve managed to get in a few games since GenCon.

 I’ve gotten to play Ice Cool a few times with my family and that game is so fun!
 The board is made of 5 nested boxes clipped together and you flick penguins through the doors trying to catch the most fish while avoiding the dreaded hall monitor!
 Simple, brilliant game!

 I’ve also been able to play Evolution: The Beginning which I thought was pretty cool.
 Oh, and my oldest kid (7) is nuts for the new Ticket To Ride: First Journeys which is great because I love Ticket To Ride!